‘I’ve tried my hardest’ – Matt Hancock gives final speech as MP

 He added: “It breaks my heart to see Jewish people in this country frightened and afraid to go about their business in this country showing their faith.
 It’s a stain on our democracy.”

+Mr Loughton, a former junior minister in the Department for Education, called for the Government to focus on children’s social care.
+He said: “We should never forget that children and young people are 20% of the population, but 100% of our future, and we lose sight of that at our peril.

+“And we have not done enough on children’s social care, and it is a false economy not to be doing it as early as possible, and not to be working on prevention rather than have to firefight the symptoms of the neglect.”

-Conservative MPs Chloe Smith (Norwich North) and Nickie Aiken (Cities of London and Westminster) reflected on their achievements while in Parliament.
+Conservative MPs Chloe Smith (Norwich North), Nickie Aiken (Cities of London and Westminster) and Dehenna Davison (Bishop Aukland) reflected on their achievements while in Parliament.

 Ms Smith said: “It is literally my fault that we’re having a snap election.
 It was me who legislated for the removal of the fixed term Parliament Act that allowed the Prime Minister to call it whenever he chose so I’m sorry for the emotional roller coaster.”